 The Great Train Robbery (1903)

 Director: Edwin Stanton Porter.
 The Great Train Robbery is the first American Western film.
 It tells the short story of two bandits who rob a train while it is docked, only to get chased down and killed by the operators.
-The closing scene of the film shows the once shocking scene of the bandit firing his gun directly at the audience.
+The closing scene of the film shows the once shocking moment of a bandit firing his gun directly at the audience.

 La vie et la passion du Christ (1903)

 Director: Ferdinand Zecca.
 “The Life and Passion of Christ” is a French silent film that tells the familiar Biblical story of the birth, death, and resurrection of Jesus.
-It lasts slightly longer than 40 minutes and has been called one of the first feature length films.
-The aesthetic was inspired by Gustave Dore’s drawings.
+It lasts slightly longer than 40 minutes and has been called one of the first feature-length films.
+The aesthetic was inspired by Gustave Dorés drawings.
+It complex and innovative for its time.

 The Story of the Kelly Gang (1906)